anirul/JavascriptIntegration/README.md

 # JavascriptIntegration
-Integrating Javascript into a C++ project (using SDL2 and duktape).
+Integrating Javascript into a C++ project (using duktape and GTest).